PUPUSAS FOR EDUCATION

 Jesus P.

-Junior at Guilford College in Greensboro, NC
+Guilford College in Greensboro, NC

 2020 Scholar Jesus Peralta Porras immigrated to the United States back in 2003 from Puebla, Mexico.
 He says that even though he wasn’t born in the US he grew up here and doesn’t remember anything about Mexico.
 The only way he was able to connect with his family’s culture was through the traditions and customs his family shared with him such as their native language, food, and holidays.
 Growing up Jesus shares that his environment pushed him into hiding who he was because of a ‘Machista’ mindset.
 Being Mexican he says in a predominantly white school put a label on his back to his peers and teachers that said “he isn’t actually serious about school” and he says he had to work twice as hard in his higher-level classes to be seen as equal to his white counterparts.
 Through various nonprofit organizations such as the Minority Student Achievement Network, Students Against Violence Everywhere Jesus says he was able to hear about the issues minorities face and learned about the value of youth advocacy and activism.
 In the future, Jesus hopes to have received his degree in Community and Justice and work in a school system to help motivate and inspire children to be their authentic selves and fight for minorities’ rights.
 Most importantly he is super honored to work with an organization that serves authentic Salvadorian food with a side of JUSTICE!